 It is well worth five minutes of your time watching this delightful film clip of Leila and Luca talking about some of the ways music can support children’s learning — as the accompanying note says, everything from “helping with behaviour and confidence to encouraging creativity and learning skills that can be used across many subjects”.

-Or how about this neat summary of the importance of music education, which appears on the website of an organisation called The Musical Me?
-More about them below.
+Or how about a summary of the importance of music education, which appears on the website of an organisation called The Musical Me?
+More about them is below.

 In 2011 the UK’s then-coalition government published its National Plan for Music Education (for England).
 What’s not to welcome in a statement like this?

 Our vision is to enable children from all backgrounds and every part of England to have the opportunity to learn a musical instrument; to make music with others; to learn to sing; and to have the opportunity to progress to the next level of excellence.
 Music teaching starts in the early years, and we want the vision to extend across all five- to eighteen-year-olds, both in and out of school, in both formal and informal settings.

 Unfortunately, a 2019 BBC report based on a BPI survey of 2,000 teachers, Music lessons ‘being stripped’ out of schools in England, suggested that music provision in state schools has actually been getting worse rather than better since the plan was published.
 It claimed that:

 There is also a great deal of evidence that the Covid pandemic has — as in so many other areas — exacerbated existing problems and inequalities.
 An Ofsted report published in December 2020 confirmed the findings of other reports and surveys.
 The chief executive of the Incorporated Society of Musicians, said: